cgrossde/nw-notify/README.md

 # nw-notify
 *Nice and simple notifications for node-webkit apps*

+## DISCONTINUED - Contact me if you want to take over this repo

 **Version 1.0.0 has breaking changes, see section "Changelog" below.**

 ![Mac demo](https://github.com/cgrossde/nw-notify/raw/gh-pages/nw-notify-mac-small.png)